mailjet/api-documentation/guides/_parse-api.md

 To retrieve them, you can either loop on the <code>Parts</code> collection and look for any part where the <code>ContentRef</code> property starts with Attachment or you can look directly for the <code>AttachmentN</code> property (where N is the ID of the attachment in the message, following their order).

-The content of the attachments are always encoded in <a href="http://en.wikipedia.org/wiki/Base64" target="_blank">Base64</a>.
+The content of the attachments are always encoded in <a href="http://en.wikipedia.org/wiki/Base64" target="_blank">Base64</a>. <code>Content-Transfer-Encoding</code> indicate the original encoding of the attachment.

 ```json